signalfx/splunk-otel-collector-chart/UPGRADING.md

 # Upgrade guidelines

+## 0.85.0 to 0.86.0

+The default logs collection engine (`logsEngine`) changed from `fluentd` to the native OpenTelemetry logs collection (`otel`).
+If you want to keep using Fluentd sidecar for the logs collection, set `logsEngine: fluentd` in your values.yaml.

 ## 0.84.0 to 0.85.0

 The format for defining auto-instrumentation images has been refactored.
 Previously, the image was